x-govuk/x-govuk.github.io/app/posts/releasing-rails-libraries-for-version-5.md

 The short turnaround time might suggest it was a quick job, but work on the included features started in May and we've made some significant improvements since then.

-For the uninitiated, the form builder and components libraries are implementations of the [GOV.UK Design System](https://design-system.service.gov.uk/) for [Ruby on Rails](https://rubyonrails.org/), one of the most popular web frameworks used across government.
+The form builder and components libraries are implementations of the [GOV.UK Design System](https://design-system.service.gov.uk/) for [Ruby on Rails](https://rubyonrails.org/), one of the most popular web frameworks used across government.

 Without these and other projects like it, teams working on GOV.UK services would need to implement all the patterns and behaviour described in the design system themselves.
 This would be huge a waste of effort and slow down delivery to a crawl.

 > Time spent on [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code) is time spent not focussing on user needs.

+The form builder and components libarries are used by more than 100 live services and some form building platforms use them too, including [GOV.UK Forms](https://www.forms.service.gov.uk/) and [Ministry of Justice Forms](https://moj-forms.service.justice.gov.uk/).

-When working on anything that's used by lots of teams, like [referring serious teacher misconduct](https://refer-serious-misconduct.education.gov.uk), [whistleblowing at a company](https://make-a-business-whistleblower-report.service.gov.uk/) or even [GOV.UK Forms itself](https://www.forms.service.gov.uk/), there's a great deal of pressure not to break anything.
+Given the serious nature of things they're used for and the large number of users, there's a great deal of pressure not to break anything.
 This responsibility forces us to make changes with a degree of caution and to rigorously test and review.

 There are two main reasons for us making changes: